Land RegistrationWhat are the fees for registering my documents?

 I have paid off my mortgage; how do I remove it from my title?
 Back to top

 Generally a discharge document will be sent to you from the lending institution.
-Forward the original discharge document along with the prescribed Land Title Fees to the Land Titles Office for registration.
+The original discharge document and the appropriate forms must be submitted for registration to Land Titles along with the associated Land Titles Fees.

 What are the different types of land ownership?
 Back to top